luyadev/luya.io/docs/guide/concepts/composition.md

 # Composition

-When dealing with multi lingual websites the <class name="luya\web\Composition" /> component is a powerful tool to help building **multi lingual URL rules**, generate websites with **localization prefixes** (e.g. www.example.com/de/ch) or define domains which should automatic trigger a website language trough **host info mapping**.
+When dealing with multi-lingual websites the <class name="luya\web\Composition" /> component is a powerful tool to help building **multi-lingual URL rules**, generate websites with **localization prefixes** (e.g. www.example.com/de/ch) or define domains which should automatic trigger a website language through **host info mapping**.

 ## Configuration